-Ideally these plans would be developed in conjunction with states and territories and community organisations, but where this is not possible, the Commonwealth should develop its own plans to manage threats and cumulative impacts on MNES.
-The Commonwealth's regional planning efforts should be focused on those regions of highest pressure on MNES.
+Ideally, these plans would be developed in conjunction with states and territories and community organisations.
+However, where this is not possible, the Commonwealth should develop its own plans to manage threats and cumulative impacts on MNES.
+The regional planning efforts should be focused on those regions of highest pressure on MNES.